New plan to return killer whale Lolita to Puget Sound carries big risk

 He is the only orca released after long-term captivity.
 Some of Lolita’s former caregivers are warning she could face a similar fate — or that she might not survive a move across the country.

-But advocates say there are big differences between the cases, and that their experience with Keiko will inform how they plan for Lolita’s return.
+But advocates say there are big differences between the cases and that their experience with Keiko will inform how they plan for Lolita’s return.

 While they hope to bring Lolita — also known as Tokitae, or Toki — to a whale sanctuary among the Pacific Northwest’s many islands, they know she might never again swim freely with her endangered family, including the nearly century-old whale believed to be her mother.